hphelion/documentation/network-quickstart.md

 All of the procedures in this section require that you access the Networks or Routers tab in the Project section of the HP Public Cloud Console, <a name="NetworkTab">as shown</a>:

    <br><img src="media/network-tab-crop.png"  alt="" />

+## Before you begin ### {#begin}

+Before you can begin working with a network, make sure you have activated the [compute service](#compute) and [installed the HP Cloud 13.5 CLI](#installcli), if you prefer to use the CLI.

+#### Installing the CLI #### {#installcli}

+Before you can use the CLI:

+1. Install Python-NovaClient and Python-NeutronClient on this server.
+See the [Knowledge Base](https://community.hpcloud.com/article/cloud-135-cli-installation-instructions) for instructions.

+2. Verify that you can access the Nova and Neutron APIs for your tenant from this Python Client by running the `nova list` and `neutron port-list` commands.

+#### Activating the compute service in HP Cloud #### {#compute}

+If you have not previously created an account and activated the compute service please sign up at [http://hpcloud.com](http://hpcloud.com).

+Make sure you activate a compute instance in HP Cloud version 13.5 to access the networking and VPN capabilities.

 ## Using the Default Network ## {#default}